netmeld/netmeld/datalake/nmdl-list/README.md

 EXAMPLES
 ========

-List data as organized by the `device-id` provided when stored is the default.
+Listing data as organized by the `device-id` provided when stored is the default.
 ```
 nmdl-list
 ```